1987 Land Rover Defender 110 Perentie

 1987 Land Rover Defender 110 “Perentie”

 Built for the Australian military.
-Still going at 392,000 miles.
+Still charging ahead after 392,000 miles.

 Rear view of the Perentie 110 showing spare tire and cargo area